Skip to content

 Directive Required Value Description

-@name no string Human-readable rule title
+@name no string Human-readable rule title.
+Default: file name without extension

 @description no string One-line description of what the rule checks